There are a lot of proven psychology-based strategies to get people to eat more healthy food…

 Take away nearly imperceptible doses of sugar or salt from your food.
 When it feels safe, take another step back.
 And keep going until you’re in the clear.

-It’s kind of like getting away from a Grizzly you bump into in the forest.
+It’s kind of like escaping from a Grizzly you bump into in the forest.
 If you turn and run, it’ll chase you and give you a big bear hug of fatness.
 So back away slowly and steadily.

 - In the place of sugar in your tea or coffee, add honey.
-This replaces some of the sweetness with the floral aroma of honey.
+Honey’s floral aroma tends to lead people to need less sweetness.

 - Add cinnamon, vanilla, cocoa, or nutmeg.
 We’re conditioned to associate them with sweetness but they don’t actually contain any of it.